-- Cutting calories or carbs?
+- Trying to eat healthier?
 Me, too.
 This is just one example.

-- Tired of throwing out expensive food that’s past it’s prime?
-Check out my favorite idea about vacuum-packing lettuce.
+- Check out my favorite idea about vacuum-packing lettuce.

 More about me…

-As a farm kid, I learned to cook in 4-H. Entering food in the Cass County Fair and the Indiana State Fair honed my obsession with equally-sized cookies among other things.
+As a farm kid, I learned to cook in 4-H. Entering food contests in the local county fair and the Indiana State Fair honed my obsession with equally-sized cookies among other things.